ConfederacyOfGaia/Gaia/mage.md

 Fingers tracing the runes etched into the wall of the ruined tower, a man in rough leathers reaches out with his mind to count and mark its inhabitants.

-With a single swipe of her hand, the aged woman lifts the downed tree trunk from the other side of the riverbank and uses it to swipe the young dragon out of the sky and into mountain side.
+With a swipe of her hand, the aged woman lifts the downed tree trunk from the other side of the riverbank and uses it to batter the young dragon out of the sky and into mountain side.

 Mages carry an arcane birthright that fuels their magical powers.
 It is a rare gift, and few have the strength to embrace it, let alone the will to master it.
 A mage can use their innate gift to wield the power of the elements, teleport vast distances, and heal -- or kill -- in an instant.